fcorrionero/AsiaCars/README.md

 cd build/
 ./asia_cars
 ```
-When these commands are executed, you can test the application by going to http://localhost:8888/hello in your browser.
+When these commands are executed, you can test the application on http://localhost:8888/hello.
 The default port is `8888` and could be configured in .env file.

 ### Run all tests
 ```
 go test ./test/...
 ```
-Inside `test` folder you will find unit tests for application and domain files.
-Integration tests for vehicle repository
+Inside `test` folder you will find unit tests for application and domain.
+Also, integration tests for vehicle repository
 and functional tests fo http controllers.
-Also, there is an example of benchmark for vehicle repository Save method.
+I included an example of benchmark for vehicle repository Save method.

-To run infrastructure/ui/http tests you must execute first `cp .env.dist .env` from project root.
+To run infrastructure/ui/http tests you must execute first `cp .env.dist .env` from the root of the project directory.

 ### Make requests
-As in PROBLEM.md file is shown there are two types of requests, **operations** and **telemetries**.
+There are two types of requests, **operations** and **telemetries**.
 Below are examples to make these requests.

 #### Operations